Skip to main content

 The BlockAnnounce message is sent to the specified substream and indicates to remote peers that the node has either created or received a new block.

-The message is a structure of the following format:
+The message is structured in the following format:

 BA=EncSC(Head(B),b){B}{A}=\text{Enc}_{{\text{SC}}}{\left(\text{Head}{\left({B}\right)},{b}\right)}